caghankoksal/vqa-med/README.md

 Using [Flamingo, a Visual Language Model for Few-Shot Learning](https://doi.org/10.48550/ARXIV.2204.14198), we leverage big pre-trained language models and vision encoders to build a new VQA model that can answers question for Xray images.

-You can find out pretrained available Models under the [following link](https://drive.google.com/drive/folders/1WYwDez52QNDBsYQPPh5tsSDyV1hs8eJs?usp=sharing)
+You can find out available pre-trained Models under the [following link](https://drive.google.com/drive/folders/1WYwDez52QNDBsYQPPh5tsSDyV1hs8eJs?usp=sharing)

 # Requirements
 - [Python](https://www.python.org/downloads/) (Python `>= 3.8`)